iambrainstorming/iambrainstorming.github.io/src/chapters/capitalism/google_monopoly_and_phone_manufacturer.md

 * **Mandate uninstallability** of all preloaded software.
 * **Require setup-time choice screens** for search, browser, and app stores.
 * **Protect sideloading as a legal right**, not a tolerated loophole.
-* **Force manufacturers to allow OS-level freedom**, including bootloader unlocking.
+* **Force manufacturers to allow OS-level freedom**, including bootloader unlocking and open source ROM.
+* **Require all smartphone firmware to be open source and based on open standards**, enabling different operating systems to be ported and allowing users to freely install or remove any compatible OS.
+* **Promote RISC-V–based smartphones, fully open-source operating systems, and open hardware standards** to reduce vendor lock-in, encourage competition, and give users greater control over their devices.
+* **Guarantee interoperability and portability**, ensuring users can switch operating systems and software ecosystems without artificial restrictions imposed by manufacturers or platform providers.

 Anything less is symbolic.